ShardulJunagade/EdgeNet-Image-Filters-with-CNNs/Sobel.md

 The project also explores other classical filters like Laplacian and Prewitt filters in the bonus section.

-The complete code can be found in `sobel-hackathon.ipynb` file.
+The complete code can be found in `Sobel Filter (LR).ipynb` file.
 All the preprocessing and splitting data into train and test sets has been done in the `preprocessing.ipynb` file.

 The project is divided into several key tasks: